What is a Vocation?

-Theology consists of graduate level studies and more intensive spiritual formation.
+Theology is graduate level studies and with more intensive spiritual formation.
 Theology consists of four years of classes and one year in which the seminarian returns to our diocese for a pastoral year.
 Summer months for theology students are spent either working in a parish, learning Spanish or receiving additional training.

 Meet Our Seminarians

 Saint Benedict, OR

 The addresses for the Seminaries are: (if you wish to send a card or letter)